jigx-com/jigx-docs-examples/docs/Expressions/JavaScript expressions.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-The **calculateAge** function determines a person's age based on their date of birth provided in the YYYY-MM-DD format.&#x20;
+The **calculateAge** function determines a person's age based on their date of birth provided in the YYYY-MM-DD format.
 This function is particularly useful in scenarios requiring age verification, such as user registration forms, social media profile management, or determining eligibility for age-restricted services.

 A `date-picker` is used to select the date of birth, which is set as a state using the `onChange` event.
 The state's `value` uses an expression with a function to calculate the age and show it in a `text-field`.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-calculate-age.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-calculate-age.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-v8Gc91Be3cfzuVlTQwVU0-20240919-070438.PNG" signedSrc="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-v8Gc91Be3cfzuVlTQwVU0-20240919-070438.PNG" size="70" width="1240" height="2500" position="center" caption="Function to calulate age" alt="Function to calulate age"}
+::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-v8Gc91Be3cfzuVlTQwVU0-20240919-070438.PNG" size="70" position="center" caption="Function to calulate age" alt="Function to calulate age"}
 :::
 ::::